endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

 ### Minimising list-object-v2 calls

 List API calls are costly on S3.
 As the subscription features of MPS3 rely on polling, we want to avoid having the list-object-v2 API calls being part of the poll loop.
-After writing a new manifest entry touch a `last_change`.
+After writing a new manifest entry, the client touches a `last_change` file.
 Clients with active subscriptions poll this file and only if the content changes (efficiently detected with `If-None-Match` header), does the algorithm proceed to syncing the latest state via the `list-object-v2` API call.

-For APIs where listing is cheap (e.g. local-first/IndexDB), this optimisation can be disabled via the `minimizeListObjectsCalls` flag.
+For APIs where listing is cheap (e.g. local-first/IndexDB), this optimisation can be disabled by the `minimizeListObjectsCalls` flag to `false`.

 ## The Sync Algorithm

 Loop:
 1. Poll the `last_change` file using `If-None-Match` headers, if it hasn't changed go no further
-2. List objects starting from the `last_change` timestamp - *lag*
+2. List objects backwards in time from the `now + lag`
 3. Filter out entries whose `abs(timestamp - LastModified) > stale`
-4. merge all `operations` in order on top of the most recent `state`
+4. json-merge-patch all `operations` in order into the most recent `state`
 5. notify subscribers of changes

-Operations seen on S3 are exposed to clients as soon as they are read, there is no waiting.
+Operations observed on S3 are exposed to clients as soon as they are read, there is no waiting.
 The existence of clock skew neither compromises causal consistency nor end-to-end latency.
 ### Summary

 The algorithm is deceptively simply in implementation but leans heavily on the algebraic property of JSON-merge-patch and wiggle room in causal consistency to accommodate client-side clock_skew.
 The same algorithm is used also to synchronise state transfer between tabs in the local-first setting.
 By designing for a relatively small set of underlying primitives, it is to apply this sync protocol to more expressive storage system.